sanketio/bp-activity-share/README.txt

 == Changelog ==

+= 1.5.0 - August 13, 2017 =
+* New - Register BP Activity Share as a BuddyPress action
+* New - Shared Updates in activity filter
+* Misc - Strict checking for BuddyPress plugin

 = 1.4.0 - July 01, 2017 =
 * New - Add settings link in the plugins list
 * New - Share an activity with custom text